-The Swedish Energy Agency performs a credit check on applicant companies.
+The Swedish Energy Agency may perform a credit check on applicant companies.

-The Swedish Energy Agency then makes a decision to accept or reject your application, taking into account the expert group's assessments.
-Decisions will be made no earlier than October 2022.
+The Swedish Energy Agency will then decide whether to approve or reject your application, taking into account the assessments of the expert panel.
+Decisions will be taken in December 2023 at the earliest.

-You can track what is happening in your case on My Pages.
+You can follow the progress in your case on Mina sidor.

-If you are granted support 8
+8 If you are granted support

-Payment of the support is made in accordance with a payment plan contained in the decision, which you can find on My Pages.
+The aid is disbursed according to a disbursement plan that is included in the decision found on Mina sidor.
 For more information, see Annex 2 - terms and conditions for authorised projects.